5ec1cff/TrickyStore/README.md

 A trick of keystore. **Android 10 or above is required**.

-[Zygisk](https://topjohnwu.github.io/Magisk/guides.html) module is used for modifying the certificate chain generated for android key attestation.
+This [Zygisk](https://topjohnwu.github.io/Magisk/guides.html) module is used for modifying the certificate chain generated for android key attestation.

 [中文 README](README.zh-CN.md)